thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 A {{&foo}} is allowed only if it has been negotiated via a companion TLS extension.

-An endpoint MUST NOT send a {{&foo}} if it hasn't been successfully negotiated with the receiver.
+An endpoint MUST NOT send a {{&foo}} that hasn't been successfully negotiated with the receiver.

 An endpoint that receives an unexpected {{&foo}} MUST abort the session.